4strodev/4strodev/README.md

 ## 🚀 Bio
 **BACKEND DEVELOPER**
-+2 years of experience working on full-stack applications and other environments.
+Working since 2022 on full-stack applications and other environments.
 Open source contributor and software development passionate.

 - DevOps